 The Perfect Bite

-I like to stack on my fork a piece of chicken, avocado and tomato with a big spinach leaf… then swirl it around to pick up bits of the crumbled cheese and almonds.
+I like to stack on my fork a piece of avocado and tomato with a big spinach leaf… then swirl it around to pick up bits of the crumbled feta and almonds.

 The Perfect Pairing

 I’m not a fan of fresh fruit in my salad, though some people like to add pears, strawberries or mandarin oranges.
 Instead, I prefer to pair The Backyard Salad with a crisp, fruity fermented beverage.
 Monterey’s Bogle Chardonnay adds the perfect touch of green apple and ripe pear.
 All the fruit I need with this meal!